Shrutibhargava2004/MediTrain-AI/README.md

 * **PyPDF2**: For extracting data from the medical book in PDF format.
 * **NLTK**: For natural language processing.
 * **gTTS**: For text-to-speech functionality.
+* **Mistral-7B-Instruct-v0.3**: For generating response in medical queries asked by patient.
+* **LLaMA API from Groq**: For generating responses in simulated patient mode.
 * **Python-dotenv**: For managing environment variables.

 ## Important Notes

 * MediTrain is designed as a medical assistant but does not provide medical diagnoses or treatment plans.
+* The simulated patient feature is meant for educational purposes and should not replace real patient interactions.
 * Always consult a certified healthcare professional for medical concerns.

 ## Future Enhancements